opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 # Fossil-Fighters-Champions-Randomizer
-This is a digsite and teams randomizer for FFC.
+This is a digsite, teams, and color randomizer for FFC.

 Features:
 - You can only dig up the main 149